-E. Use over-the-counter algorithmic hiring products with caution and only human bias, and the risk of automating and amplifying it.
-Research demonstrates that automated hiring systems often discriminate against women, military
+E. Use over-the-counter algorithmic hiring products with caution and only

 A key problem with ML is that it's frequently a "black box."
 This means ML takes input data and produces outputs without showing the steps or rationale that lead to a decision.
 Moreover, these inputs are based on data that reflects how things are-which means the machine is learning our existing biases and replicating them.
 Without transparency, it's extremely difficult to ensure algorithmic hiring is unbiased.
 Some explainable AI using LASSO methods and decision trees avoids this.
 When HR departments don't use explainable AI, we recommend they run relatively simple A/B product testing when introducing ML into recruitment processes.
 For example, before signing up wholesale to any new ML tool to screen resumes and CVs, HR teams should conduct analytical comparisons.